disorn-inc/udacity_p1/report.md

 Looking at the above images, we "guess" what that region may be by following the contours of the lanes the car is in and define a polygon which will act as our region of interest below.

-We put the canny and segmented images side by side and observed how only the most relevant details have been conserved:
+I put the segmented images below:
 ![alt text][image4]